SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/Installation.md

 ```
 The `-j8` option tells it to parallelize the build on 8 threads.
 You may use more or less depending on the number of cores available on the machine you are building on.

+If prompted to run the `mrb uc` command then run it followed by `mrbsetenv` and rerun the build `mrb i -j8`.

 5. If you need to rebuild repositories you've already pulled down (like, after changing a few lines of code), you will typically only need to do:
 ```
 cd $MRB_BUILDDIR